Most people panic when they see that the dish they want to order at a restaurant or any other outlet contains “lard”.

 Stir-frying: Lard is very suitable for high degree cooking, hence stir-frying vegetables in lard can be a better option than any other fat source.
 Also, it is quite resistant to oxidation.

-Making pie crusts and other baking ventures: Because of the relatively large fat crystals in lard, it is extremely effective as a shortening in baking.
+Baking: Because of the relatively large fat crystals in lard, it is extremely effective as a shortening in baking.
 Pie crusts made with lard tend to be flakier than those made with butter.
 During the 1990s, baking was synonymous with lard as every other pie crust would be baked with lard, not butter, as it was the cheaper option.

 As a spread: Some people like to use lard in the same way as they would use butter.
 In many fine diners, lard is provided as a spread with bread.